James McMaster: Early life

-McMaster was born in Duanesburg, New York, the son of Rev. Gilbert MacMaster, a Presbyterian minister.
+McMaster was born in Duanesburg, New York, the son of Gilbert MacMaster, a Presbyterian minister.
 He was descended from Scots who had settled in Vermont.
 He entered Union College but left before graduation.
 He briefly read law at Columbia.

 He entered the General Theological Seminary in New York to become an Episcopalian priest.
 While there, he converted to Catholicism, under the influence of the writings of John Henry Newman.
 He added the name "Alphonsus" in honor of Alphonsus Liguori, founder of the Redemptorists, and enrolled in an ultramontane Redemptionist seminary in Belgium, but did not take holy orders.

 McMaster had either three children, according to Thomas Meehan, writing in the Catholic Encyclopedia, or four children, according to his New York Times obituary.
 His son Alphonsus became a physician.
 According to Meehan, two daughters became nuns, one a Carmelite and one who joined the Society of the Holy Child Jesus.
 According to the Times, there were three daughters, two of whom became Carmelite nuns and one who joined the Society of the Holy Child Jesus.
 Writer Patrick McNamara numbers three children.